houtoms/tensorflow/nvidia-examples/cnn/README.md

                       --display_every=50 \
                       --log_dir=/home/train/resnet50-1

+## nvcnn_hvd.py
+    $ mpiexec -np 8 python nvcnn_hvd.py
+                      --model=resnet50 \
+                      --data_dir=/data/imagenet_tfrecord \
+                      --batch_size=64 \
+                      --num_epochs=120 \
+                      --display_every=50 \
+                      --log_dir=/home/train/resnet50-1

+## Use notes

+Run with `--help` to see additional arguments.

 Add `--eval` to the arguments to evaluate a trained model on the validation dataset.
-Run with `--help` to see additional arguments.
+For nvcnn_hvd.py, only single GPU evaluation is supported.

+nvcnn_hvd.py requires Horovod to be installed in the container prior to use.
+To install Horovod, run hvd_install.sh as root.

+In order to execute `mpiexec` as root, the --allow-run-as-root flag must be included before `python` on the command line.

 TensorBoard can be used to monitor training: